Decomposition spaces, incidence algebras and M\"obius inversion III: the decomposition space of M\"obius intervals: intervals and the universal function

 \begin{theorem} The decomposition space $\MI$ is \M. \end{theorem} \begin{proof} We first prove that the map $\sum_r \nondeg \MI_r \to \MI_1$ is a finite map.
 Just check the fibre: fix a \M interval $A\in \MI_1$, with longest edge $a\in A_1$.
 From Lemma~\ref{lem:nondegU_r_A} we see that the fibre over $A$ is $(\sum_r \nondeg A_r)_a=\sum_r (\nondeg A_r)_a$.
 But this is the fibre over $a\in A_1$ of the map $\sum_r \nondeg A_r \to A_1$, which is finite by the assumption that $A$ is \M.

 Next we show that the $\infty$-groupoid $\MI_1$ is locally finite.
 But $\MI_1$ is the space of \M intervals, a full subcategory of the space of all decomposition spaces, so we need to show, for any \M interval $A$, that $\Eq_{\Decomp}(A)$ is finite.
 Now we exploit an important property of \M decomposition spaces, namely that they are {\em split} \cite{GKT:DSIAMI-2}: this means that face maps preserve nondegenerate simplices.
-The key feature of split decomposition spaces is that they are essentially semi-decomposition spaces (i.e.~$\Deltainj\op$-diagrams satisfying the decomposition-space axioms for face maps) with degeneracies freely added.
-More formally, restriction along $\Deltainj \to \Delta$ yields an equivalence of $\infty$-categories between split decomposition spaces and cULF maps, and semi-decomposition spaces and ULF maps \cite[5.8]{GKT:DSIAMI-2}.
+The key feature of split decomposition spaces is that they are essentially semi-decomposition spaces (i.e.~$\Deltainj\op$-spaces satisfying the decomposition-space axioms for face maps) with degeneracies freely added.
+More formally, restriction along $\Deltainj \to \simplexcategory$ yields an equivalence of $\infty$-categories between split decomposition spaces and \culf maps, and semi-decomposition spaces and ULF maps \cite[5.20]{GKT:DSIAMI-2}.

-Since $A$ is split, so we can compute $\Eq_{\Decomp}(A)$ inside the $\infty$-groupoid of split decomposition spaces, which is equivalent to the $\infty$-groupoid of semi-decomposition spaces.
+Since $A$ is split, we can compute $\Eq_{\Decomp}(A)$ inside the $\infty$-groupoid of split decomposition spaces, which is equivalent to the $\infty$-groupoid of semi-decomposition spaces.
 So we have reduced to computing

-Now we know that all $\nondeg A_k$ are finite, so the mapping space can be computed in the functor category with values in $\grpd$.
-On the other hand we also know that these groupoids are are empty for $k$ big enough, say $\nondeg A_k = \emptyset$ for $k > r$.
-Hence we can compute this mapping space as a functor category on the truncation $\Deltainj^{\leq r}$.
-So we are finally talking about a functor category over a finite simplicial set (finite in the sense: only finitely many nondegenerate simplices), and with values in finite groupoids.
+Now we know that all $\nondeg A_k$ are finite, so the mapping space can be computed in the functor $\infty$-category with values in $\grpd$, the $\infty$-category of finite $\infty$-groupoids.
+On the other hand we also know that these $\infty$-groupoids are empty for $k$ big enough, say $\nondeg A_k = \varnothing$ for $k > r$.
+Hence we can compute this mapping space as a functor $\infty$-category on the truncation $\Deltainj^{\leq r}$.
+So we are finally talking about a functor $\infty$-category over a finite simplicial set (finite in the sense: only finitely many nondegenerate simplices), and with values in finite $\infty$-groupoids.
 So we are done by the following lemma. \end{proof}

-\begin{lemma} Let $K$ be a finite simplicial set, and let $X$ and $Y$ be finite-groupoid-valued presheaves on $K$.
+Recall that $\grpd$ denotes the $\infty$-category of finite $\infty$-groupoids. \begin{lemma} Let $K$ be a finite simplicial set, and let $X$ and $Y$ be presheaves on $K$ valued in finite $\infty$-groupoids.
 Then

 is finite. \end{lemma} \begin{proof} This mapping space may be calculated as the limit of the diagram

 See for example \cite[Proposition 2.3]{glasman-1408.3065v3} for a proof.
 Here $\widetilde K$ is the edgewise subdivision of $K$, introduced in \cite[Appendix 1]{Segal:1973} as follows: